 Contact Drug Defense Professionals

-So, there are a bunch of defenses.
-One of them is that it is an illegal search.
-Another one related to the cars is that they illegally stopped the person.
+There are a bunch of defenses.
+One is that it was an illegal search.
+Another related to the cars is that they illegally stopped the person.
 You can't just stop a person's car for no reason.

-You need some traffic violation or some angle from the police's point of view that permits them to search a vehicle.
-So, if they illegally stop you, we can file a motion.
+You need a traffic violation or an angle from the police's point of view that permits them to search a vehicle.
+If they illegally stop you, we can file a motion.

-I've worked for the District Attorney's office.
-I've worked for a superior court judge and been a criminal defense attorney since the early 1990s, defending people and drug sale cases, just like you.
-The Hedding Law Firm provides a free case review by phone or use the contact form.
+I've worked for the District Attorney's office, a superior court judge, and a criminal defense attorney since the early 1990s, defending people and drug sale cases like you.
+The Hedding Law Firm provides a free case review by phone, or you can use the contact form.